Petrie, Queensland: Geography

-The southern boundary of the suburb is marked by the North Pine River.
+The locality is bounded to the south by the North Pine River, to the north-east by the North Coast railway line, and to the south-east by Yebri Creek, a tributary of the North Pine River.

 Petrie is a suburban village with new housing developments on land which was previously used for pine plantations and agriculture.

-Petrie railway station provides access to regular Queensland Rail City network services to Brisbane and Ipswich, as well as Caboolture and the Sunshine Coast.
-There are also commuter rail services to Kippa-Ring (Redcllife) via the newly built Redcliffe branch railway line.
+Petrie railway station is on the North Coast railway line (27.2683°S 152.9819°E).
+It provides access to regular Queensland Rail City network services to Brisbane and Ipswich, as well as Caboolture, Sunshine Coast and Gympie.
+There are also commuter rail services to Kippa-Ring (adjacent to Redcliffe) via the Redcliffe Peninsula railway line.

-The Gympie Road, Dayboro Road and Anzac Avenue junction, and surrounding area encompass the town centre which includes establishments, such as retail, commerce, accommodation, cosmetology, health, education, sport and mechanical industries and establishments.
-There are also police, fire brigade and ambulance establishments in the town centre.
+The Gympie Road, Dayboro Road and Anzac Avenue junction, and surrounding area encompass the town centre which includes establishments, such as retail, post, commerce, accommodation, cosmetology, health, education, sport and mechanical industries and establishments.
+There are also ambulance, police and fire brigade establishments in the town centre.

-The Moreton Bay campus of the University of the Sunshine Coast is situated in Petrie on the site of the former Amcor Paper Mill.
+The Moreton Bay campus of the University of the Sunshine Coast is situated in Petrie, on the site of the former Amcor Paper Mill.